 Practices will evaluate and take actions to improve cancer patient satisfaction scores.
-Practices may consider implementing Patient and Family Advisory Councils as one means of responding to patient satisfaction survey scores.
+Practices may consider implementing Patient and Family Advisory Councils or Patient Advocacy initiatives as one means of responding to patient satisfaction survey scores.
 The results of patient satisfaction surveys are regularly reviewed by the practice and utilized for clinical and quality improvement activities.
-The practice documents its activities, improvements, and benchmarks in the OOC minutes.
+The practice documents its activities, improvements, and benchmarks in the Oncology Medical Home Oversight Committee (OOC) minutes.